MrMidnightOfficial/Crystal/README.md

 # FirePlace
-A Roblox library to manage object cleanup!
+A Roblox Framework it is called Crystal because it makes your code look Shiny Clean like a Crystal!